 Respecting their need for space can help you have a better relationship with your Chow Chow.

-Factors That Influence Chow Chow Behavior
+Factors That Influence Chow Chow Behaviour

 Genetics and Breeding